 In this article we will be referring to PPE, but what actually is it?
 PPE is an abbreviation of Personal Protective Equipment, which is worn to protect the wearer from injury or infection.
 In the current Coronavirus pandemic, and for our audiologists, this would be a face mask, gloves, and if wax removal is to be done, also an apron.
 This reduces the risk of transmission and provides the safest systems of working for face-to-face consultations.

-The audiologist may also ask you to wear a face mask during your appointment, especially when treatment or an examination has to be done within a 2m distance.
+The audiologist will also ask you to wear a face mask during your appointment (unless you can't for medical reasons), especially when treatment or an examination has to be done within a 2m distance.
 All PPE worn by the audiologist will be put on and removed properly.
 Disposing of the PPE will follow the clinical waste guidelines and only be used once.

 Please refer to the following screening questions, advised by the government, that you will be asked before your scheduled appointment via telephone.
 This will help keep us from coming into contact with those symptomatic with COVID-19.
 If you answer yes to any of the following you will be advised to self-isolate and look at the NHS website for guidance.
 Once your symptoms have ceased you can contact your audiologist to revisit your audiological needs.